 Breaking the subject down into a dozen or so discrete topics has removed the sense of foreboding, I can take my time mastering a chapter at a time (I’m currently on chapter 8).
 Each chapter tells me what I’m about to learn, then covers the topic, followed by a succinct summary.
 A liberal sprinkling of exercises, progress questions, practical assignments and study tips ensures that I do actually understand what I’ve just learned, before moving on to the next topic.

 The scope of the book runs from the basic idea of rates of change through graphical work, gradient functions, differentiation and integration, and their application.
-It will be found particularly useful by AS and A2 students, each well-structured chapter taking another step forward.
+It will be found particularly useful by A level students, each well-structured chapter taking another step forward.

 It was a fascination with topics like calculus which led me eventually to teach maths, so be warned, and don’t get too interested!
 Nonetheless, the author clearly knows from experience how to guide you to a secure understanding of an important but sometimes initially tricky topic.